typelead/eta/README.md

 2. `docker run -it psibi/ghcvm`

-The above command will give you a environment with `ghcvm` and other related executables present in it.
+The above command will give you a environment with `ghcvm` and other related executables.
 But note that `ghcvm` is a fast moving target because of it's development pace.
 So you may have to [update ghcvm](https://github.com/rahulmutt/ghcvm#updating).
-You can check if it's old by navigation to `/ghcvm` and issuing a `git log` command.
+You can check if it's old by navigating to `/ghcvm` and issuing a `git log` command.

 ### Tutorial